 We tend to think of financial advice being something which relies on qualified experts and costs a great deal of money, but that vision is increasingly becoming a thing of the past.
 Using complex AI algorithms, digital financial advisers can point customers towards the right investments for their requirements.

 A Deloitte survey identified a rich opportunity for digital advice spurred on by what it called an ‘advice gap’ created by the high cost of a conventional financial adviser.

 The digital investing report states that “with individuals being increasingly tasked with managing their own pension provision, and in the context of a relatively low state pension, automated advice can play a key role in generating low-cost solutions.”

 Self-management of pensions or ISAs can help people get a much more tailored product.
 For example, if they would rather avoid certain stocks which might be deemed ‘unethical’ they can do so.
+You can invest in ethical companies through ESG investing.
 They often give people greater visibility of how the fund is performing and what they can expect.
 However, the complex nature of investments will deter many people from actively making the move.

 Choice is widening with digital platforms scrambling to meet demand.
 Towards the end of 2017, for example, Interactive Investor announced that it was partnering with Barnet Waddington to provide digital SIPPs through its platform.
 The solution was developed by Barnet Waddington especially for Interactive Investor and became available on the platform in December.

 There are, of course, obstacles for digital investing which stand in the way.
 Digital advisers will not be able to match the experience and expertise of a fully trained financial adviser – not yet at any rate.
 The financial sector will also need to make fundamental changes to the way it operates in order to facilitate choice for the consumer.